Tips to help you stay more secure online

 Use unique passwords for every account

-Using the same password to log in to multiple accounts, like your Google Account, social media profiles, and retail websites, increases your security risk.
+Using the same password to log in to multiple accounts, such as your Google account, social media profiles and retail websites, increases your security risk.
 It is like using the same key to lock your home, car and office – if someone gains access to one, all of them could be compromised.
 Creating a unique password for each account eliminates this risk and keeps your accounts more secure.